Studies have shown that nearly 60% of organizations that suffer a data breach cite a known unpatched vulnerability as the culprit.

 By developing a sound strategy that enables a timely and sustainable patch management process across an environment, an organization can minimize the probability of a data breach or regulatory non-compliance due to unpatched software.

-Related Reading: Got Patch?
-Why Patch Management is Important for Cyber Security
+Related Reading: Why Patch Management is Important for Cyber Security

 Avertium offers an array of vulnerability assessment services, including: